 The Georgia Legislative Leadership Institute (GLLI) is an extension of the Biennial Institute.
+Participants are nominated by the Lieutenant Governor and Speaker of the House.

 Developed and authorized by the Georgia General Assembly Training Institute in 2005,